 - How it is configured and used (user guide).

 - What changes are made to the plugin when submitting iterations.

 Plugin documentation are split into two.
-In this section, the two kinds of documentation that needs to be included in a plugin will be described in detail.
+In this section, the two kinds of documentation that need to be included in a plugin will be described in detail.

 Documentation should detail information related to the use of the plugin.
-It's basically a user guide which contains the following details:
+It is basically a user guide which contains the following details: